 Whether you hide a handful of treats or you hide your whole self, your dog will love playing this ‘seek the treat’ game.
 Start by removing your dog from the room, then hide treats in various spots.
-Turn your dog loose and let him locate the treats, then repeat the activity, hiding fewer treats in more difficult locations.
+Turn your dog loose and let them locate the treats, then repeat the activity hiding fewer treats in more-difficult locations.
 Alternatively, don’t hide any treats, but instead hide yourself in another room and wait for your pet to sniff you out.

 Teach your pet a new trick

-If you’ve ever wanted your dog to be able to fetch your slippers or put away his toys, there’s no better time than the months spent indoors to do so.
+If you’ve ever wanted your dog to be able to fetch your slippers or put away their toys, there’s no better time than the indoor winter months to teach them to do so.
 For fetching tricks, you’ll need to start by practicing the names of the objects you want your dog to fetch.
 Hold an object, say its name, and give it to your dog.
-Praise your dog during play with the object by using its name, then when you’re confident that he knows the word, add in the ‘bring’ or ‘fetch’ command.
+Praise them during play with the object by using its name, then when you’re confident they know the word, add in the ‘bring’ or ‘fetch’ command.

 If you aren’t sure how to teach a particular trick, the internet is full of videos and tips that walk you through each trick to make it easier for you to teach your pet.